-ı,comirm i nave read and/or idi ad and/or rully understand the expectatio and I agree to follow the program commitments.
-I u inderstand the units are not covered under t the Residential Tenancy Act.
-I agree to occupy Unit at 994 8 th Street starting (date) and thereafter from month n to month.
-I understand that my monthly re ent is \$755 and payments are due prior to the 1st of each month.
-I will make my best attemp ot to provide one month's notice, in writing, when I decide to move out.
-I agree to provide a damage deposit of \$287.50 and that this damage deposit will withheld until a complete the Coordinator.
-It is expected that the damage deposit will cover any damages or costs incu urred as a result of this residency, unless repaired by myself to the satisfaction of the Caretake er, Coordinator, and/or Program Manager. nt Name Client Signature ness Date
+l, confirm i have read and/or fully understand the expectations outlined in The Station Youth Handbook and I agre program commitments.
+I understand the units are not covered under the Residential Act.
+I agree to occupy Unit at 994 8 th Street st arting (date) and thereafter from month to month.
+I understand that my monthly rent is \$755 and payments are due prior to the 1 st of each month.
+I will make my best attempt to provide one month's notice, in writing, when I decide to me out.
+I agree to provide a damage deposit of \$287.50 and that this damage deposit will be withheld until a complete inspection of the unit is done by myself and the Coordinator.
+It is expected that the damage deposit will cover any damages or costs incurred as a result of this residency, unless repaired by myself to the satisfaction of the Caretaker, Coordinator, and/or Program Manager. nt Name CI ient Signature ness Da ate